-Traumatic core In the darkness of a March evening during Easter of 1973, the happy, smart and resourceful, 12-year old Ellen returns home on her bike with her dog Orson after his evening walk.
-Ellen is the middle child of five siblings in a joyful, active, thrifty and caring family, in which Mom and Dad love their children and vice versa, and where Mom and Dad also truly love and desire each other.
-With two teenager siblings, Sybille and Kes, who are on the cusp of maturity, and with her 4-year old brother Carlos and the newborn baby Ida, Ellen is being raised in a trustful setting of mutual love and responsibility, and with an understanding concern for the needs of both the mind and of the body.
+Traumatic core In the darkness of a March evening during Easter of 1973, the happy and resourceful, twelve-year old Ellen returns home on her bike with her dog Orson after his evening walk.
+Ellen is the middle child of five siblings in a thrifty and caring family, in which Mom and Dad love their children and vice versa, and where Mom and Dad also love each other.
+With two teenager siblings, Sybille and Kes, who are on the cusp of maturity, and with her four-year old brother Carlos and the newborn baby Ida, Ellen is being raised in a trustful setting with an understanding concern for the needs of both the mind and of the body.
 She is, in Dad’s iterated phrase, “the cement of the family”; ”you are fine just the way you are” (Dorrestein 2001: 137; passim): nomers indicating both the respect and the love bestowed upon her, yet also the serious burdens placed perhaps somewhat prematurely on her shoulders.
 While there has been some extra commotion in the house since the baby-girl arrived a little more than half a year ago, this has mainly given rise to good-natured irritation, some additional chores, and hightened family-humouring jokes and sarcasms.
-A more omenous sign, however, and part of the bustle during this commotional period, is the occurrence in which 4-year old Carlos’ skin recently was severely burnt as he accidentally overturned the tea-kettle, which Ellen had placed on the cooker out of her sense of duty to participate and assist.
-By no means was Ellen to blame, yet she is doomed to feel remorse, guilt and shame for the accident for years to come.
+A more omenous sign, however, and part of the bustle during this commotional period, is the occurrence in which 4-year old Carlos’ skin recently was severely burnt as he accidentally overturned the tea-kettle, which Ellen had placed on the cooker out of her sense of duty to assist.
+By no means was Ellen to blame, yet she is doomed to feel guilt and shame for the accident for years to come.

 Among a series of other fragments, this is a snippet of reminiscence surfacing in the mind of the narrating Ellen.
-Now, 25 years posterior to her Easter-evening bike-ride, she – a single woman with a childless marriage and a series of short relationships to men behind her – continues her reading of and her peculiar yet uniquely productive “dialogue” with the photo album.
+Now, twenty-five years posterior to her Easter-evening bike-ride, she – a single woman with a childless marriage and a series of short relationships to men behind her – continues her reading of and her peculiar yet uniquely productive “dialogue” with the photo album.
 What the photographies tell her, gives her sudden recollections of situations and events in the past.
-Their fragmented ”talk” and Ellen’s writing are supported by and extended into the remembrance of a series of phenomena and events corollary to what the photos speak of.
-Suddenly intruding are scraps of vivid images, phrases and formulations, and snippets from an array of media which, so it turns out, have been part of and seminal to her lived life up until her very present.
+Their fragmented ”talk” and Ellen’s writing are extended into the remembrance of a series of phenomena and events corollary to what the photos show.
+Suddenly intruding are scraps of vivid images, phrases and formulations, and snippets from an array of media which, so it turns out, have been part of and seminal to her life up until her very present.
 By way of Ellen’s reiterated, fragmented perceptions of such mixed and variegated scraps and cut-outs, the weight of a powerful emotional yet speechlessly repressed complex in her is also gradually laid bare.